Interferometry of black holes with Hawking radiation: Hawking radiation in Kerr-de Sitter spacetime

-The Unruh-Hawking vacuum state $\ket{U}$ is defined by
+The Unruh-Hawking vacuum state $\ket{U}$ is defined by \anno{\cite{Gregory2021}}

-This state is realized by black hole formation via gravitational collapse in the KdS spacetime, and the UP mode and the IN mode are thermally populated at the black hole horizon and the cosmological horizon, respectively.
-The Hadamard's elementary function with the Unruh-Hawking vacuum state is (we assume $x_1,x_2\in\text{region II}$ of Fig.~\ref{fig:penrose}) \footnote{$(u_\omega(r))^*=u_{-\omega}(r)$.}
+This state is realized by black hole formation via gravitational collapse in the KdS spacetime, and the UP and IN modes are thermally populated at the \anno{past} black hole horizon and the \anno{past} cosmological horizon, respectively. \anno{These modes are regular on $\mathcal{H}_h^{-}$ and $\mathcal{H}_c^{-}$.} The Hadamard's elementary function with the Unruh-Hawking vacuum state is (we assume $x_1,x_2\in\text{region II}$ in Fig.~\ref{fig:penrose}) \footnote{$(u_\omega(r))^*=u_{-\omega}(r)$.}